 DDR1 SDRAM – the first memory in the DDR family has a synchronous interface, active on both edges of the clock signal.
-A DDR1 interface enables data transfer rates up to 3200 MB/s via a 64-bit bus.
+A DDR1 interface enables data transfer rates up to 400 MHz clock rate and 3200 MB/s transfer rate via a 64-bit bus.

 DDR2 SDRAM – the second generation of DDR memory operates with reduced supply voltage and power consumption.
 The lower voltage allows the maximum clock rate to be increased to 800 MHz, leading to transfer rates up to 6400 MB/s (with a 64-bit interface).